arosbio/cpsign_docs/source/sections/cli/predict.md

 # `predict`

-The `predict` program takes a trained predictor model from {ref}`train` in order to predict individual molecules in SMILES format and/or files with molecular data.For TCP, predictions can also be done "on the fly" using the {ref}`online-predict` program (where no training is required before hand).
+The `predict` program takes a trained predictor model from {ref}`train` in order to predict individual molecules in SMILES format and/or files with molecular data.
+For TCP, predictions can also be done "on the fly" using the {ref}`online-predict` program (where no training is required beforehand).

 ```{contents} Table of Contents
 :backlinks: top